Filling inequalities for nilpotent groups: Lower bounds

-Pittet found such cocycles and cycles by looking at 2-dimensional subalgebras of a nilpotent Lie algebra.
-If $\mathfrak{a}$ is such a subalgebra and the map $H^2(\mathfrak{g},\R)\to H^2(\mathfrak{a},\R)$ induced by inclusion is nonzero, there is a class in $H^2(\mathfrak{g},\R)$ which measures areas in $\mathfrak{a}$.
-By constructing curves approximating the boundary of large rectangles in $\mathfrak{a}$, he found lower bounds on the Dehn function of the group.
-Burillo generalized the argument to higher dimensions and explicitly constructed families of cycles in the Heisenberg groups to give lower bounds for their higher-order filling functions.
+Pittet \cite{PittetCLB} generalized this technique to other nilpotent groups by using a 2-dimensional subgroup in a Carnot group rather than the $yz$-plane in the Heisenberg group.
+He shows that if $G$ has a 2-dimensional subgroup $A$ and if there is a closed invariant 2-form $\omega$ which restricts to the area form on $A$, then one can construct cycles with large filling areas by replacing the edges of large rectangles in $A$ by geodesics.
+Burillo \cite{Burillo} generalized this argument to higher dimensions and explicitly constructed families of cycles in the Heisenberg groups to give lower bounds for their higher-order filling functions.

-We will give lower bounds in the $n$-dimensional case by using similar arguments: we will obtain a family of horizontal chains which approximate the boundaries of balls in appropriate subgroups.
-To state our theorem, we will need to understand how scaling affects cochains.
-To that end, we define a grading on the de Rham cochains.
-The grading of a homogeneous nilpotent Lie algebra $\mathfrak{g}$ induces a grading on its dual $\mathfrak{g}^*$, which generates the algebra $\bigwedge{\mathfrak{g}^*}$ of de Rham cochains.
-This gives a grading: where $m$ is the degree of polynomial growth of the corresponding Lie group and $K_m$ is 1-dimensional, generated by the volume form of the Lie algebra.
-This grading is preserved by the differential and by the scaling automorphism.
-In particular, $s_t^*$ acts on the $i$th factor as multiplication by $t^{i}$.
-If $v$ is an $n$-chain and $z\in K_i$ is an $n$-cochain,